This post may contain affiliate links. Please see my disclosure policy for details.

-8. Don’t foget that shows are also on the streets too
+8. Don’t forget that shows are also on the streets too

 If you ask me some of the best performances which you can catch at the festival are on the street.

-All day throughout the fringe you will see happenings from actors advertising shows, street performers drawing in a big crowd to show off their circus skills.
+Every day throughout the fringe you will see happenings from actors advertising shows, and street performers drawing in a big crowd to show off their circus skills.